-Regulatory Signs: These signs are square, rectangular, or have a special shape and are usually white or red with black, red, white or green letters or symbols.
+These signs are square, rectangular, or have a special shape and are usually white or red with black, red, white or green letters or symbols.
 They tell you the requirements for stopping, yielding, traffic direction, lane use, turning, speed limits, parking and other special situations.

 Some regulatory signs have a red circle with a red slash over a symbol.
-These signs prohibit certain actions, i.e., no left turn, no right turn, no U-turn, etc.
+These signs prohibit certain actions, i.e., no right turn, no left turn, no U-turn, etc.

-Do Not Enter.
-A square sign with a white horizontal line inside a red ball means you cannot enter.
+DO NOT ENTER is a square sign with a white horizontal line inside a red ball that means you cannot enter.
 You will see this sign at openings to roadways that you should not enter such as exit ramps where you would be going in the wrong direction, in crossovers on divided roadways and on one-way streets.